Philippe Candeloro: Skating career

+Candeloro used music from the soundtrack of Conan the Barbarian in his free skating program during the 1992–93 season, wearing a tunic over what appeared to be skins and furs over dark brown trousers covered with fur shin guards.
+The program's choreography emphasized his "somewhat wild skating style" and included what would become his signature spin, in which he would shoot both his feet from out of a squat and completing it on his shins.
+For the 1993–94 Olympic season, he set both his short and free skating programs to music from the Godfather films.
+He wore loose brown and beige striped trousers and an off-white shirt and skated to tarantella rhythms.
+As Ellyn Kestnbaum put it, he portrayed "a young tough, appearing to yell at someone in the distance, gesticulating vehemently, snatching off the chain around his neck, even directing obscene gestures at the audience".
+He wore black trousers and a black shirt closed by a gold chain across his collar for his free skating program, with slicked-back hair.
+He executed movements that portrayed the character Don Corleone, an older, more powerful man.
+He continued to use the Godfather themes in later seasons, whitening his hair for his free skating program.

 Candeloro had mixed results in the following years.
 The bronze medalist at the 1995 World Championships in Birmingham, England, he placed ninth the next season at the 1996 World Championships in Edmonton, Canada.
 After finishing off the podium at three Europeans in a row, he won silver at the 1997 European Championships in Paris, France.

 In the 1997–98 season, Candeloro again placed fifth at the pre-Olympic European Championships but went on to win the bronze medal at the 1998 Winter Olympics in Nagano, Japan.
 Following his second Olympics, Candeloro turned pro and appeared in a wide variety of tours and professional competitions.
 The "Philippe Candeloro Japan Tour 2001" was named after him.
 It was the predecessor of the annual touring show Fantasy on Ice, where Candeloro himself was a recurring cast member until 2019.
 In the United States he was a popular fixture with Champions on Ice; in Europe he founded the successful Candel Euro Tour and performed with the "Holiday on Ice" tour.
 He also appeared as Captain Sheng in a Disney television special based on the cartoon Mulan, with Michelle Kwan playing the title role.
 He started his farewell tour, "Hello and Goodbye", in France in February 2008.